Carmel Bach Festival1999 – 2019Copyright © 2023 CBH |

 The world-famous Pebble Beach Golf Courses are a mile or two north, and the natural beauty of Point Lobos—described by landscape artist Francis McComas as “the greatest meeting of land and water in the world”—is a few miles south following Highway 1 along the coast through Big Sur to Los Angeles.

-The town of Carmel itself was settled in the early 1900s as a Bohemian artist community.
+The fairytale town of Carmel itself was settled in the early 1900s as a Bohemian artist community.
 Remnants of this quaint beginning remain—there are no footpaths or street lighting, and houses don’t have numbers so they must be described like “Dolores 2 NE 12th”.
+Many owners give their houses quirky names.
+In July 2024, though, Carmel hit world news because the City Council narrowly voted in favor of implementing house numbers.

-2019 marked the 82nd year of the Carmel Bach Festival, and the twenty-first I was asked to oversee the preparation of all the early keyboard instruments for two intensive weeks of rehearsals followed by the two-week and a day performance season.
+2024 marked the 87th year of the Carmel Bach Festival, and the twenty-fourth I’ve been asked here to oversee the preparation of all the early keyboard instruments for two intensive weeks of rehearsals followed by the two-week and a day performance season.
+(Somewhat generously, the Festival gifted every participant an extra year of service for the 2020 COVID-canceled season, so I’ll be receiving my twenty-five year certificate next year.)
+Before the Global Financial Crisis, the Festival had a three-week performance season.
 I haven’t always been the only Australian in Carmel: The orchestra was led by Elizabeth Wallfisch for more than fifteen years to 2010, and Sally-Anne Russell from Adelaide was mezzo-soprano soloist here for several years.

 ![]() CAREY BEEBE |